-As King County responds to the coronavirus (COVID-19), employees who can telecommute have been mandated to do so until May 31 to reduce the community risk of coronavirus transmission.
-Furthermore, the CDC has recently issued guidance that everyone practice social distancing.
+As King County responds to the coronavirus (COVID-19), employees who can telecommute have been mandated to do so to reduce the community risk of coronavirus transmission.
+Furthermore, the CDC has issued guidance that everyone practice social distancing.
 While this strategy has many benefits, the sudden switch can throw off your routine.

 Balanced You wants to support you in rethinking self-care during this time.
 Up-to-date information on how to protect yourself from the coronavirus can be found here.
 Tips on how to keep your mind and body well while you respond to the coronavirus professionally and personally can be found below.